-Microfluidic cell sorting is promising both in academic research and industrial level.
+Microfluidics based cell sorting is promising both in academic research and industrial level.
 Modularity and versatility of the chips together with their cost-effectiveness and small footprint make them strong rivals for currently available commercial cell sorters both for laboratory settings and point of care applications.

-In general, a cocktail of cells enters the microfluidic chip and run through the microchannels.
-The chip is designed such that the cells with different properties experience a different amount of force while similar cells undergo equal forces.
+In general, a cocktail of cells enters the microfluidic chip and run through the microfluidic channels.
+The microfluidics chip is designed such that the cells with different properties experience a different amount of force while similar cells undergo equal forces.
 The force could originate from the inertia, geometrical patterns or obstructions in the microchannel, external sources, etc. The difference between these forces differentiates the cells and pushes them onto different streamlines.
 Next, when the cells are fully differentiated, the outlets are strategically placed so that each cell type exits from a different outlet that can be then collected.

 Microfluidic cell sorters are usually categorized into two groups: Active cell sorters and passive cell sorters.
-In active cell sorters, an external power source affects the cells and forces them to differentiate.
+In active Microfluidics cell sorters, an external power source affects the cells and forces them to differentiate.
 This external force could be electric, acoustic, magnetic, etc. On the other hand, passive cell sorters do not need any external force; they rely on the internal forces or geometrical patterns within the microchannels for separating the cells.

 In conventional techniques, usually, one or multiple steps of sample preparation are required for cell sorting or cell separation.
 This lengthens the process and increases the risk of cross-contamination.
 The reagents and the biological suspensions need to be manipulated and modified to be prepared for cell sorting.
 However, microfluidic technology usually requires minimal sample preparation.
-In most cases, the chips can be integrated and connected to each other to allow on-chip sample preparation.
+In most cases, the microfluidics chips can be integrated and connected to each other to allow on-chip sample preparation.

 Microfluidics is known to deal with small sample volumes.
 The channels are in micron-scale and thus can operate with sample volumes of a few micro liters.
 The small sample volume can be essential when isolating a target sample is cumbersome and separating a large sample volume is not feasible.
-Also, the small volume and low reagent consumption can significantly reduce the cost of the test by omitting the need for large volumes of expensive materials.
+Also, the small volume and low reagent consumption can significantly reduce the cost of the test by omitting the need for large volumes of expensive materials. – A uFluidix content.